Brewers vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Brewers vs. Rays: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Yandy Diaz and the Tampa Bay Rays square off against Owen Miller and the Milwaukee Brewers on Saturday at 4:10 PM ET in the second game of a three-game series.
+Yandy Diaz and the Tampa Bay Rays will take on the Milwaukee Brewers and Rowdy Tellez on Sunday at 1:40 PM ET, at Tropicana Field.

-Bookmakers list the Rays as -210 moneyline favorites, while giving the underdog Brewers +170 moneyline odds to win.
-The game's over/under is listed at 7.5 runs.
+The Brewers have been listed as +115 moneyline underdogs for this matchup against the favored Rays (-140).
+An 8-run over/under is set for this contest.

 Rep your team with officially licensed Brewers gear!
 Head to Fanatics to find jerseys, shirts, and much more.